porthunt/infra-challenge/primer-api/README.md

 ### Add transactions
 This is **not** and endpoint.
 Transactions are added through an SQS queue.
 This is done to avoid multiple lambda functions being spawned for each transaction added.
 The queue can host multiple messages and a lambda function processes them at once.

-The transaction might get discarded if:
+The transaction might get discarded (i.e. sent to the DLQ) if:
 * There is an issue with the body of the message;
 * Invalid attributes (e.g. currency that is not defined, a date 2 years from now, etc);
 * The `transaction_id` exists on the table already.